API Security is an important topic and I would like in this article to get deeper into the specific case of Web Service Security.

 - Integrity checks via checksums

-- XML signature verification which provide a way to check integrity too
+- XML signature verification which provides a way to check integrity too

 - XML encryption and decryption